 Contract: $951,000 / Prime Contractor: Smith & Sons Electric

-The ACWD Peralta Tyson Blending Facility is located in the City of Fremont and is owned by the Alameda County Water District.
-This project included five separate water treatment basins in which chemical water treatment and blending takes place Smith & Sons Electric provided electrical services to ACWD for the blending facility including installations that met the most stringent NEC Nema 4x standards, provided water sample tubing, and all process controls, field devices and programming.
+The ACWD Peralta Tyson Blending Facility is located in Fremont, CA and is owned by the Alameda County Water District.
+This project included five separate water treatment basins in which chemical water treatment and blending takes place.
+Smith & Sons Electric provided electrical services to ACWD for the blending facility, including installations that met the most stringent NEC Nema 4x standards, provided water sample tubing, all process controls, field devices, and programming.

 Mowry Wellfield Emergency Generators

 Contract: $150,000 / General Contractor: John Clay General Engineering

 This project for the Alameda County Water District was designed to provide emergency power to eight 2,400 volt well pumps at this well field.
 Smith & Sons Electric installed two owner furnished 2,400 volt Caterpillar generators and 1,200 amp high voltage switchgear.
 The generators were provided with a 2,000 gallon above ground diesel fuel system which required all class 1 division 1 wiring.

 Contract: $2.5M / General Contractor: Pacific Mechanical Construction

 The ACWD brackish water desalination facility was the first to be constructed in Northern California.
 The Newark Desalination Facility (Desal Facility) produces drinkable water by removing salts and other minerals from brackish groundwater.

 The Desal Facility utilizes state-of-the-art technology to convert brackish water to potable water.
 Called reverse osmosis, this process forces water under pressure across a semi-permeable membrane.
 The membrane allows water molecules to pass through but stops dissolved minerals such as salts and iron.

 Smith and Sons Electric provided High and Medium Voltage power, instrumentation and all control and security systems for this state of the art facility.